While Starbucks is probably not the first place you’ll go for a low carb meal, it is possible to order keto at Starbucks.

 - Black coffee and no sugar

-- Lattes and cappuccinos made with heavy cream instead of cow’s milk without sweetener.
+- Lattes made with heavy cream instead of cow’s milk without sweetener (or half heavy cream, half water)

 - Cafe Americano